Rules

 Info

 Rules are blocked from executing on the account provided to Blazam.
-This is currently the only safeguard against total domain lockout.

 Rule Triggers